-The first step in “how to make a movie trailer” is to choose a scene that highlights the most compelling things about your film.
-Many people think they need to shoot the best scene in the movie and often that best scene is near the end.
+If this is the case, the first step in “how to make a movie trailer” is to choose a scene that highlights the most compelling things about your film or pilot.
+Many people think they need to shoot the best scene in the movie, and often that best scene is near the end.

-If you’re using script breakdown software like StudioBinder, you can label key elements that need to be seen in your trailer, and more accurately budget for your abridged film shoot.
+In your script breakdown software, label key elements that need to be seen in your trailer, and use this info to accurately budget your abridged shoot.

 Shoot your setup scene

-Typically you’re going to choose a scene that happens in the first act of your movie if it’s a feature film.
-In fact, you’ll probably choose a scene that happens in the first 10 pages.
+Typically, if your project is a feature film, you’re going to start with a scene that happens in the first act of your movie.
+You’ll probably even choose a scene that happens in the first 10 pages.
+Your setup scene.

-This scene is often called the “inciting incident” and it’s the jumping off point for the rest of the story.
+The scene you choose to shoot first might be what's called the “inciting incident,” and it’s the jumping off point for the rest of the story.
 Why should you shoot the inciting incident?

 Because your trailer needs to do a lot of heavy lifting.
 Character, tone, setting, genre, and originality are all required for a good trailer.

 So you need material that makes us want to watch the rest of the movie.
 If your script is solid, somewhere in the first ten minutes of your film you'll find a scene that does all the above.
 A scene that launches the story into action.

 2.3 make your own trailer